omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

       - can also consider putting a check for if weight_units is lbs or if kgs convert to lbs first.
   - can do the same with bodyweight:
     - user.bodyweight.history.all()...
-- need to add padding-bottom to group detail page
 - enter every named workout into the database by hand
 - create a "share workout" button to share this workout with others by username
 - add "change unhide date" page and link for coaches